tiyez/ft_humangl/glm/manual.md

 In order to satisfy alignment requirements of all non-static members of a class, padding may be inserted after some of its members.

 GLM supports both packed and aligned types.
 Packed types allow filling data structure without inserting extra padding.
-Aligned GLM types align addresses based on the size of the value type of a GLM type.
+Aligned GLM types align addresses based on the data_size of the value type of a GLM type.

 ```cpp
 #define GLM_FORCE_ALIGNED_GENTYPES